krave1986/JSNSD-LFW212-notes/JSNSD(LFW212)/course/Chapter 9/note.md

 ```
 `S` is the `fluent-schema` instance.
 See [here](https://github.com/fastify/fluent-json-schema)

+## Route Validation with Express

+Manual validation...

+### Why the `hasOwnProperty` utility function?

+It is true that `o.hasOwnProperty('foo)` can check whether `o` has property named as `'foo'`.
+But due to it is very common to have `hasOwnProperty` function all over various code bases.
+Someone may overwrite this function.
+So in order to keep safe, we implemented the `hasOwnProperty` function.

+### Why not use `p in o`?

+This approach will check properties on prototype chain.
+For example, `'toString' in {}` will return true even it is an empty object.

+### Why `validateData` function returns an object?
+This brings `additionalProperties: false` in fastify into express to strip off any extra properties.

+### isIdValid is too old
+We can replace `Math.pow(2, 53) - 1` with `Number.MAX_SAFE_INTEGER`.

+We can replace the whole function with `Number.isSafeInteger(Number(n))`

 ## Notes

 1. `schema.body.type: object` will usually be the case, even if the service accepts alternative mime-types like multipart.
 This is because the schema is applied (conceptually) to the body after it has been parsed into a JavaScript object.